EricJWHuang/leadership/manager-readme.md

     - This is your team, not just mine.
 Be a giver not taker.
 Constructively challenge the status quo, look for better ways to do things and passionately advocate continuous improvement
         - Don’t let roles get in the way, participant &amp; ask questions around business analysis, UX, development, etc
     - A team player which means we only win if we all win.
 No egos and heroes.
 It is not about being a hero but jumping in and contributing to the successful delivery of the team’s mission
-    - **A thinker not order taker**.
+    - **A thinker not an order taker**.
 Be autonomous &amp; self-managing (I will share as much as I can on goals & context & problems & why)
     - You build it, you run it
     - Let me know what you need from me to be successful in your role